Cheapest Cell Phone Plans in Canada (2026)

 Methodology

-NetSpeed Canada has no affiliations with any mobile phone provider.
-We use advanced data aggregation and our proprietary database to compare cell phone plans with user priorities in mind.
+NetSpeed Canada has no affiliations with any mobile provider.
+We independently compare plans using advanced data aggregation and our own database, focusing on what actually matters to users — price, data, coverage, and overall value.

 Cell Phone Carrier Coverage in Canada